 Giving away your product for free obviously attracts more customers as a startup.
 It is one of the marketing tools that tend to work, since who doesn’t like free stuff.
 It is comparatively less expensive than traditional marketing tools.

-It helps is creating large user group and drives more traffic.
+It helps in creating a large user group and drives more traffic.
 To get that success it is important to have great value in the free product for the users to prefer it enough to pay for it and tell others about it.

-These are few ways you can try to reach out to people to create your own customers.
+These are a few ways you can try to reach out to people to create your own customers.
 Rest you should try to go for as many meetups and events held in your country.
-This will help you meet and interact with more people and may be build some clients.
+This will help you meet and interact with more people and maybe build some clients.
 This will also help you to know your market better and the existing requirements.